 Can a VPN protect my privacy on public Wi-Fi using Edge?

 Yes.
 A VPN encrypts traffic and hides your activity from local network observers, which is especially important on public networks.
 Edge’s Secure Network adds an extra layer if enabled.
-Best free microsoft edge vpn extension for secure browsing, geo‑unblocking, and fast speeds in Edge

 Can I watch Netflix or other streaming services with a VPN in Edge?